eecmyang/ml_dl_training/README.md

 As of July 2021, most of the practices will be using Jupyter Notebook.

-What has been learned/knew so far:
+What has been learned/knew so far.

+Overview.

 Pre:
 Installation and building environment of Anaconda and Tensorflow.